UKCloud/documentation/articles/openshift/oshift-how-backup-migrate.md

 - Restore a namespace to a new cluster

-Velero offers a tool called Restic that enables backup of persistent volume data regardless of provider, however this guide doesn't cover Restic as the tool is considered beta-quality.
-If you'd like to test it you can find more on Restic here: <https://velero.io/docs/v1.1.0/restic/>.
+Velero offers a tool called restic that enables backup of persistent volume data regardless of provider, however this guide doesn't cover restic as the tool is considered beta-quality.
+If you'd like to test it you can find more on restic here: <https://velero.io/docs/v1.1.0/restic/>.

 ### Installing Velero